BrooklynTreasurer/BROTRE25500_pto2505_GroupA_Brooklyn-Treasurer_SDF01/README.md

 ## 📚 Learning Goals

-- 🚀 Get comfortable using Git and GitHub
+- 🚀 Try to remember github commands aswell as VS code keybinds
 - 🎨 Learn HTML, CSS, and JavaScript
 - 💡 Build real-world projects and collaborate with others